 All the time.
 Testing should be used during the development of web apps, during quality assurance, after new releases, prior to new product releases and marketing initiatives, and pretty much any time something about the system changes.
-To learn more about the various monitoring tools in the market today, read our article where we compare the top 15 application monitoring tools.
+Learn more about the various monitoring tools in the market today by reading our article where we compare the top 15 application monitoring tools.

 When is performance testing not required?

-When you do not care about the quality of your user experience, when no one is going to visit your website, or when you do not care if your website is up or down.
-If a user interface is constantly changing, it may not be practical to setup automated tests because you would have to constantly change the tests themselves.
+When you don’t necessarily care about the quality of your user experience, when you don’t have large numbers of users visiting your website, or when you don’t care if your website is up or down.
+If a user interface is constantly changing, it may not be practical for setting up and running automated tests because you would constantly change be changing the tests themselves.

 What is the performance testing process?